awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-routing-queries-to-queues.md

 ### To run a query using the user group queue<a name="how-to-wlm-user-group-query"></a>

-1. In psql window 2, run the following queries to switch to the `adminwlm` account and run a query as that user\.
+1. In RSQL window 2, run the following queries to switch to the `adminwlm` account and run a query as that user\.

    ```
    set session authorization 'adminwlm';
    select avg(l.priceperticket*s.qtysold) from listing l, sales s where l.listid <40000;
    ```

-1. In psql window 1, run the following query to see the query queue that the queries are routed to\.
+1. In RSQL window 1, run the following query to see the query queue that the queries are routed to\.

    ```
    select * from wlm_query_state_vw;